Faculty

 In addition to her work as mindfulness faculty, she has a private practice as a naturopathic doctor and registered psychotherapist, focused in mental health. www.wholehealthtoronto.com

-Jacquie was initially drawn to mindfulness practice to support her own healing journey.
-She is honoured to share these practices with others.
+Jacquie (she/her) is a community health nurse, mindfulness teacher, mindfulness teacher trainer, and yoga teacher.
+She was initially drawn to mindfulness to support her own healing journey, and she is honoured to share these practices with others.

 Alaina Johnston BA, MSW, RSW